Prince Eugene of Savoy

+Throughout the late 1720s, Eugene's diplomatic skills secured powerful allies for the Emperor in dynastic struggles with the Bourbon powers.
+Physically and mentally fragile in his later years, Eugene saw less success as commander-in-chief during the War of the Polish Succession (1733–1735).
+Despite his opposition to the conflict, he loyally led a defensive campaign, preventing enemy invasion of Bavaria.
+During his peaceful years, Eugene accumulated a vast collection of art and literature and corresponded with contemporary artists, scientists, and philosophers.
+His architectural legacy includes Baroque palaces like the Belvedere in Vienna.
+He died on 21 April 1736, aged 72.

 Early years (1663–1699)

 Hôtel de Soissons

 Prince Eugene was born at the Hôtel de Soissons in Paris on 18 October 1663.
 His mother, Olympia Mancini, was one of Cardinal Mazarin's nieces whom the Cardinal had brought to Paris from Rome in 1647 to further his (and, to a lesser extent, their) ambitions.
 The Mancinis were raised at the Palais-Royal along with the young Louis XIV, with whom Olympia formed an intimate relationship.
-Yet to her great disappointment, her chance to become queen passed by, and in 1657, she married Eugene Maurice, Count of Soissons, Count of Dreux and Prince of Savoy.
+Yet to her great disappointment, her chance to become queen passed by, and in 1657 she married Eugene Maurice, Count of Soissons, Count of Dreux and Prince of Savoy.